Docs

 Events

 Every webhook delivery carries an event, and the events API is the durable record behind it.
-Treat webhook delivery as the source of truth — poll events only on cold start or for reconciliation. list filters by limit, starting_after, and type.
+Treat webhook delivery as the source of truth.
+Poll events only on cold start or for reconciliation. list supports limit, starting_after, ending_before, type, created_after, created_before, and session_id.
+The two cursor parameters are mutually exclusive.

 // Retrieve a single event